Knights roll to 10-0 with win over Hurricane

 “I don’t really care,” Dearing said of the 31 points.
 “I was just trying to do it for the team.”

-Dearing added nine rebounds to his performance but his team was outrebounded 23-22 for and the Redskins struggled to control the ball committing 13 turnovers to Cabell Midland’s seven, most of which came with the outcome decided.
+Dearing added nine rebounds to his performance, but his team was outrebounded 23-22 and the Redskins struggled to control the ball, committing 13 turnovers to Cabell Midland’s seven, most of which came with the outcome decided.

 Dearing’s first of five 3-pointers came with three seconds left in the first half to make it 38-20 for Cabell Midland at halftime.